 Your home inspector should provide you with reports of the defected areas of the home you’re about to purchase.
 These reports should include a clear picture of the house and all the places that needed a touch-up.
 Also, some maintenance and major repair items.
 Having this in mind will help you decide if you want to move on with purchasing the house.
 Curious what your report would look like if Ellingwood Pro completed your home inspection?
 Check out a sample report here.

-Choose Ellingwood Pro for Your Inspection Needs
+Choose Ellingwood Pro as Your Home Inspection Company

 At Ellingwood Pro, we serve counties in West Virginia, Maryland, and Virginia.
 If you would like to look at the specific counties we service, you can locate them on the service area tab of our website or visit it here.
 We offer residential home inspections revolving around your home’s exteriors, interiors, systems, and appliances, as well as, several other add on services.